Federal judge rules WA gold mine violated Clean Water Act more than 3,000 times

 Ferguson’s lawsuit demands remediation for “years of pollution,” asserting both companies violated the Clean Water Act by failing to comply with water quality permits and requirements to contain pollution.

 In a statement Thursday to The Seattle Times, a Kinross representative said the mine’s water permit is “unreasonable, based on faulty assumptions, and did not properly consider natural background levels.”
-The parent company holds that water discharged from the mine’s treatment facility is safe to drink, and that the attorney general’s lawsuit fails to identify damages to people or marine life.
+The parent company holds that water discharged from the mine’s treatment facility is safe to drink, and that the attorney general’s lawsuit fails to identify damage to people or marine life.

 The company “intends to vigorously defend this lawsuit as it progresses and stands firmly behind its protection of the environment and effective reclamation,” Kinross spokesperson Deana Zakar said.